 In the video, Karen Mok, a Hong Kong singer has fun playing the piano four hands with her husband.

 Just a regular afternoon.
-They looking intently at the score to catch all the notes and chuckles when one misses some.
+They were looking intently at the score to catch all the notes and chuckles when one misses some.
 Child-like fun.

 Recovering the Joy in Music

 The morning I received Yee’s text, I had been thinking about playing piano.
 How fun it can be to play – play with music.
 When I moved from Hong Kong to the US, I noticed that whilst Asian kids dominated the music building, and a number were quite good, the non-Asian kids who played music seemed to experiment and enjoy it more.

 Kids in the United States don’t sit for exams.
 In Hong Kong, I have yet to meet a serious student of music who do not sit for the British music exams.
 In the US, instead of drills on scales, we learnt about expression, about performing, about the period the composers lived, the different styles of Western music.
 Kids that learned this way understood the relationship of notes, and grew up in a culture where people composed music, wrote lyrics, formed bands and ensembles to perform.

 Given learning an instrument is such a large financial investment and time, I wonder if it’s time for parents to consider providing children with music lessons differently.
 Instead of pushing for “accomplishments” though exams, how might educators and parents and even the society foster more expression and fun through music?

 Obligation tends to take the fun out of most things